Summary of the Republican Version of the Fiscal Year Department of Defense Appropriations Bill

 Key Chapter Title List

-7. Other Department of Defense Programs Related Appropriations
+- Appropriations Related to Other Department of Defense Programs

-11. Provisions Related to Rescissions of Prior Year Funds
+- Provisions Related to Rescissions of Prior-Year Funds

 Document Introduction

-This report is a core summary of the U.S. Department of Defense Appropriations Act for Fiscal Year 2025 (Republican Version), compiled by Democratic members of the House Appropriations Committee.
-It systematically presents the bill's budget allocations, policy directions, and controversial content.
-The total appropriation of the bill reaches $833 billion, which is $150 million more than the Biden administration's request and a 1% ($8.6 billion) increase over the FY 2024 appropriation.
-It also continues several controversial provisions from the FY 2024 House proposal that were ultimately rejected by the bipartisan-supported final defense appropriations bill.
+This report is a core summary of the U.S. Department of Defense Appropriations Act for Fiscal Year 2025 (Republican Version), prepared by Democratic members of the House Appropriations Committee.
+It systematically presents the bill's budget allocations, policy directions, and contentious content.
+The total appropriation of the bill amounts to 833 billion U.S. dollars, which is 150 million dollars more than the amount requested by the Biden administration and represents a 1% (8.6 billion dollars) increase compared to the Fiscal Year 2024 appropriation.
+It also continues several controversial provisions from the Fiscal Year 2024 House proposal that were ultimately rejected in the bipartisan-supported final defense appropriations act.

-Regarding budget allocation, the bill provides clear planning for core areas such as military personnel, operation and maintenance, procurement, and research and development.
-Specifically, military personnel appropriations amount to $183.7 billion, an increase of $7.5 billion over FY 2024, supporting the maintenance of active duty and reserve force levels at authorized levels and implementing a 4.5% pay raise along with additional pay increases for junior enlisted personnel.
-Research, Development, Test and Evaluation appropriations total $146 billion, an increase of $2.9 billion over the government's request, with a focus on supporting basic and applied scientific research and the development of new technology and equipment to ensure the U.S. military's capability to address future security challenges.
+Regarding budget allocation, the bill provides clear planning for core areas such as military personnel, operations and maintenance, procurement, and research and development.
+Specifically, military personnel appropriations amount to 183.7 billion dollars, an increase of 7.5 billion dollars from Fiscal Year 2024, supporting the maintenance of active and reserve force end strength at authorized levels and implementing a 4.5% pay raise along with additional pay increases for junior enlisted personnel.
+Appropriations for Research, Development, Test, and Evaluation total 146 billion dollars, an increase of 2.9 billion dollars over the administration's request, with a focus on supporting basic and applied scientific research and the development of new technological equipment to ensure the U.S. military's capability to address future security challenges.

-The bill contains numerous provisions that have sparked widespread controversy, spanning multiple dimensions including domestic democracy, social issues, and climate policy.
-Among them, provisions prohibiting travel for military personnel for reproductive health care, cutting key civilian positions, restricting rights related to the LGBTQ+ community, and prohibiting funding for Diversity, Equity, and Inclusion (DEI) related work are criticized for undermining military morale and readiness.
-Additionally, the bill fails to invest in critical climate change adaptation projects necessary for protecting military installations and includes multiple additional provisions restricting vaccine mandates, prohibiting gender-affirming care, and limiting remote work, further intensifying the bill's contentious nature.
+The bill contains numerous provisions that have sparked widespread controversy, spanning domestic democracy, social issues, and climate policy.
+Provisions such as prohibiting travel for military personnel related to reproductive health care, cutting key civilian positions, restricting rights related to the LGBTQ+ community, and prohibiting funding for Diversity, Equity, and Inclusion (DEI) initiatives are criticized for undermining military morale and readiness.
+Concurrently, the bill fails to invest in critical climate change adaptation projects necessary for protecting military installations and includes multiple additional provisions restricting vaccine mandates, prohibiting gender-affirming care, and limiting telework, further intensifying the bill's contentious nature.

 These provisions, together with the budget allocations, constitute the core characteristics of this bill.
-Its eventual implementation will have multifaceted impacts on U.S. defense capability building, domestic social policies, and the landscape of international security cooperation, also reflecting the profound divisions within the United States on defense policy and social issues.
+Its ultimate enactment will have multifaceted impacts on U.S. defense capability building, domestic social policies, and the landscape of international security cooperation, also reflecting the profound divisions within the United States regarding defense policy and social issues.